 Then select OneNote from the list and locate your group's OneNote notebook in the list.
 By default, they are named <Group's name> Notebook.
 Select the name and click Save.
 You will then have a tab to access your OneNote notebook.

 You will have to manually move content from the original group's document library to one of your team's channels in order to access it from your new Microsoft Team.
 Microsoft Teams organizes topics by channels.
 NOTE: Content not in a channel will not be accessible from inside the Team.
 By default, a Team creates the General channel, but you can create other channels if you wish.
-To move files from the O365 Group shared document folder to a Team's channel, visit your Microsoft Team's site using SharePoint:
+To move files from the Microsoft Group shared document folder to a Team's channel, open in SharePoint:

 Once in SharePoint, you'll see you are in your General channel's document library.
-Simply click Documents to see any files that are in the O365 Group that are not visible from inside your team:
+Simply click Documents to see any files that are in the Microsoft Group that are not visible from inside your team:

 Then move folders/files you want to be accessible from inside your Team to a channel's folder (for example General).

 Verify you can now access the folders/files by going back to the Team app and look in a channel's files section.
 You'll see the files are now accessible from within Teams.

 NOTE: Do not use SharePoint to modify folders in a Microsoft Team.
 If you edit/remove a channel's folder, it makes it inaccessible in your Team.

-Before you converted your O365 Group to a Microsoft Team, you used an email address to communicate with members.
-Members may also have been subscribed to the O365 Group and have those emails also go to their inboxes.
+Before you converted your Microsoft Group to a Microsoft Team, you used an email address to communicate with members.
+Members may also have been subscribed to the Group and have those emails also go to their inboxes.
 Now that it is a Microsoft Team, collaboration should be occurring inside Microsoft Teams and members no longer have to clutter up inboxes with messages from the group, instead collaboration should be occurring from inside the Microsoft Teams app.